CrossRoadsOptics/crossroadoptics.github.io/advocates.md

 <br/>

 The CrossRoad Platform will make change possible.
 Our cloud-based analysis tool provides actionable safety metrics from collected video data to those who are working to improve traffic safety.
-Continue reading below to learn more about the software, or [contact us](mailto:{{ site.email }}) to begin understanding an intersection near you.
+Learn more about the [software](/metrics/), or [contact us](mailto:{{ site.email }}) to begin understanding an intersection near you.

 <center>
 <img src="/img/somerville_neighborways_logo.png">